Prasadbonela/Cat-Data-Processor/README.md

 Please implement methods in the [CatDataProcessor](src/main/java/com/epam/autotasks/CatDataProcessor.java) class.

-- `public ImmutableTable<String, Cat.Breed, Integer> createCatTable(List<Cat> cats)` - returns an immutable table of the given _cats_ with name as a row key, breed as a column key and contest results as value.
+- `public ImmutableTable<String, Cat.Breed, Integer> createCatTable(List<Cat> cats)` - returns an immutable table of the given _cats_ with non-empty name as a row key, breed as a column key and contest results as value.
 - `public JSONArray createCatJson(List<Cat> cats)` - returns a JSON array of the given _cats_, mapped to JSON objects.

 1. All cat fields can be null.